Longacre School, Shamley Green, near Guildford

 There’s no denying the beauty of Longacre School’s setting amid the North Downs.
 You’ll find the school set on nine acres on the outskirts of the picturesque village of Shamley Green, within easy reach of both Guildford and Cranleigh, and to get here you’ll meander through beautiful Surrey villages and down pretty country lanes.
 It’s really quite something, especially on a sunny spring day.

 Co-educational, Longacre takes children from age 2 ½ (in the nursery) to 11, with a two-class intake from Reception upwards.
 Class sizes are kept small, with no more than 16 children in each Reception class and no more than 18 in classes throughout the rest of the school.

-Perhaps it’s the size of the school, or perhaps it stems from the school’s history and the motto of the school’s founder Ursula Fairfax-Cholmeley – A happy heart goes all the way – but there’s a strong pastoral ethos at Longacre with a focus on happiness in the belief that children learn more effectively when they’re happy.
+Perhaps it’s the size of the school, or perhaps it stems from the school’s history and the motto of the school’s founder Ursula Fairfax-Cholmeley – A happy heart goes all the way – that there’s a strong pastoral ethos at Longacre with a focus on happiness in the belief that children learn more effectively when they’re happy.

 There are also the usual classroom facilities: an ICT suite (with an impressive collection of iPads), a stunning art studio (with its own pottery kiln), and science lab.

 Pupils in Years 3-6 are taught maths, English, science, humanities (geography and history), computing, French, art, PE, music, drama, personal social health education, and religious education by specialist teachers – which involves moving from class to class.

 There’s a strong belief in fostering creativity at Longacre, and it is strong.
 Children have weekly art, DT, drama and music lessons.
 Over 75% of pupils have individual music lessons taught by peripatetic music teachers.
 There are also musical ensembles pupils can join from Senior, Junior and Chamber Choir, to Orchestra, Wind Band, Rock Bands and Ukulele group.